pacificclimate/ClimDown/paper.md

 fine scale spatial resolution.

-PCIC's overall downscaling algorithm is named Bias-corrected constructed analogues with quantile mapping (BCCAQ) [@cannon15; @werner16].
-BCCAQ is a hybrid downscaling method that combines outputs from Climate Analogues (CA) [@maurer10] and quantile mapping at the fine-scale resolution.
+PCIC's overall downscaling algorithm is named Bias-corrected constructed analogues with quantile mapping reordering (BCCAQ) [@cannon15; @werner16].
+BCCAQ is a hybrid downscaling method that combines outputs from Constructed Analogues (CA) [@maurer10] and quantile mapping at the fine-scale resolution.
 First, the CA and Climate Imprint (CI) [@hunter05] plus quantile delta mapping (QDM) [@cannon15] algorithms are run independently.
 BCCAQ then combines outputs from the